 What do you like about living in Osaka?

 What does Osaka mean to you?
-Why did you choose to write your message on the board, that your Osaka is “Beautiful?”
+Why did you choose to write your message on the board, that your Osaka is “a dynamic melting pot?”

 Do you have any recommended spots in Osaka, queer or not?

 Some of my favorite spots in Osaka are Nakanoshima, as well as Kitahama on the riverside.
 It has beautiful views, great cafes, and great restaurants for the daytime, and at night, we go out to Doyama!